donzgold/JustMC_compilator/documentation/en_US/actions/entity.md

 **Name:** Set Freeze Time\
 **Type:** Action without value\
-**Description:** Sets the freeze time for an entity (the number of ticks an entity has spent in loose snow).
+**Description:** Sets the freeze time for an entity (the number of ticks an entity has spent in powder snow).

 **Usage example:**
 ```ts